bluepylons/Boston/README.md

 Technofrikus designed an alternative 3D-printed case derived from the files of the CNC version, and also designed a case with a 4° typing angle.
 The files for those are [available on Technofrikus' GitHub](https://github.com/Technofrikus/Boston-Case).
 ![Technofrikus' 3D-printed version](https://github.com/Technofrikus/Boston-Case/blob/main/Photos/DSCF7709%201.jpg?raw=true)

+DatGameh designed a 0.5° version of the 3D printed case, using parts for the 3DP version.
+The files are [available on DatGameh's Github](https://github.com/DatGameh/Pretty-Flat-Boston-Case).

 ## Acknowledgements

 Many thanks to: